GinevraLazzeri/project-site-/another-page3.md

 ## Methodology, Results & Analysis

 In the last part of our project we decided to focus on the decorative apparatus of a new dress.
-Browsing the Denotative Description ontology, we found the classes “Technical Characteristic” and “Decorative Apparatus Type" (contained in the super-class "Iconographic or Decorative Apparatus”).
+Browsing the Denotative Description ontology, we found the classes “Technical Characteristic” and “Decorative Apparatus" (having super-class "Iconographic or Decorative Apparatus”).
 In order to choose the most suitable one, we asked **ChatGPT** and **Gemini** to tell us the differences between the two using the *Zero-shot prompting technique*.

 Chat GPT
 ![ChatGPT_Zero-Shot1](/immagini_markdown/ChatGPT_Zero-Shot1.png)